frain-dev/convoy-website/content/blog/why-open-source.md

 published_at: 2023-08-16T16:00:00.000+00:00
 ---

-Two weeks ago, we had a [YC](https://www.ycombinator.com/) open-source founders event at the new YC office.
+Two weeks ago, we had a YC open-source founders event at the new YC office.
 A common question in these types of events is, “Why open source?”.
 It was the first question the moderator asked all the panellists, and sure, they all gave great answers!
 Fun fact: I met an open-source founder, and she said: we all just like open-source and try to justify it with something-something data privacy. 😂 And it dawned on me that I hadn’t put in writing the answer to this question for Convoy, so here you go.

+As a quick recap -- Convoy is an open-source high-performance webhooks gateway to manage webhooks end-to-end.
+It is designed to be an highly scalable multi-tenant webhooks gateway to support multiple backend services sending and receiving webhooks.
+It comes baked in with several features like retries, rate limiting, circuit breaking, customer-facing webhooks dashboards, support for both sending & receiving webhooks and a lot more.

-> Disclaimer: This post might include subjective opinions you may not completely agree with, but it’s our why.
+Disclaimer: This post might include subjective opinions you may not completely agree with, but it’s our why.
 Ready, set, let’s go.

 ### Technology Abstraction or SaaS Business?